Hg comprises two FCA authorised entities:

 Hg has a Board whose principal duties include monitoring the business and its performance and ensuring that the business has a clear and defined strategy, effective leadership and management in all areas and at all times, and that the business provides a service and delivers investment performance that exceeds client expectations.

-The Executive Leadership Team, acting in consultation with the Operating Committee, is responsible for day-to-day operational leadership of the business, including:
+The Senior Leadership Team is responsible for day-to-day operational leadership of the business, including:

 implementation of effective internal systems relating to investments, client services, sales and marketing, financial and regulatory compliance controls;